 - Predictive maintenance: Machine learning algorithms detect early signs of equipment failure in hotel infrastructure, scheduling repairs before breakdowns occur and preventing costly disruptions to guest experiences.

-- Staff scheduling: AI analyses historical booking patterns, flight arrivals, and local event calendars to predict staffing needs with remarkable accuracy, ensuring the right number of staff are available during peak periods like the winter tourist season.
+- Staff scheduling: AI reads past booking patterns, flight arrivals, and local event calendars to forecast staffing needs closely enough to cover peaks like the winter season without overstaffing the quiet weeks.

 - Inventory management: From restaurant supplies to minibar stock, AI predicts consumption patterns and automates reordering, reducing waste and ensuring popular items are always available.